zpainter/iassist/content/about/general-assembly-minutes-2004.md

 committee members.
 Volunteers should contact R Rice, KB Rassmussen, or L Neidert.

-iv\.
+iv.
 Nominations and elections committee - P Burnhill: A full range of elections will be held this year: president, vice-president, and all secretaries, Canada, Europe, and US.
 Secretaries serve 2-year terms, and can stand for election for a second term.
 A Green will not stand again